Where to See Redwoods in Santa Cruz

 Tucked away in the Santa Cruz Mountains, you’ll find one of the least visited parks in the area: Butano State Park.
 With so few visitors, Butano State Park offers visitors a tranquil and secluded experience among the towering redwood trees.

-• Jackson Flats Trail to Butano Fire Road Loop: For those looking for a longer hike, the offers a challenging yet rewarding 6.14-mile trek through the redwoods, with stunning views of the surrounding mountains along the way.
+• Jackson Flats Trail to Butano Fire Road Loop: For those looking for a longer hike, it offers a challenging yet rewarding 6.4-mile trek through the redwoods, with stunning views of the surrounding mountains along the way.

 With fewer crowds than other nearby parks, Butano State Park offers a unique opportunity for visitors to connect with the ancient redwood forest in a quiet and peaceful setting.